andygrove/datafusion-archive/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This project is intended to be a proof-of-concept of a distributed data processing platform in Rust with features somewhat similar to Apache Spark but it is not intended to be a clone of Apache Spark.
+This project is a proof-of-concept of a distributed data processing platform in Rust with features somewhat similar to Apache Spark but it is not intended to be a clone of Apache Spark.

 I have a hypothesis that even a naive implementation in Rust will have performance that is roughly comparable to that of Apache Spark for simple use cases, but more importantly the performance will be _predictable_ and _reliable_ because there is no garbage collector involved.